 Business Lab is designed to provide students an opportunity to further enhance previously studied knowledge and skills and may be used as an extension of Business Information Management I or Business Information Management II; it is a recommended corequisite course, and may not be offered as a stand-alone course.
 Students implement personal and interpersonal skills to strengthen individual performance in the workplace and in society and to make a successful transition to the workforce or postsecondary education.
 Students apply technical skills to address business applications of emerging technologies.
 Students enhance reading, writing, computing, communication, and reasoning skills and apply them to the business environment.
 Students incorporate a broad base of knowledge that includes the legal, managerial, marketing, financial, ethical, and international dimensions of business to make appropriate business decisions.

-Business Information Management II

-TSDS PEIMS Code: 13011500 (BUSIM2)

-Prerequisite: Business Information Management I. Recommended Prerequisite: Touch System Data Entry.
+Business Information Management II TSDS PEIMS Code: 13011500 (BUSIM2) Grade Placement: 10-12 Credits: 1 Prerequisite: Business Information Management I. Recommended Prerequisite: Touch System Data Entry.
 Recommended Corequisite: Business Lab.
 In Business Information Management II, students implement personal and interpersonal skills to strengthen individual performance in the workplace and in society and make a successful transition to the workforce or postsecondary education.
 Students apply technical skills to address business applications of emerging technologies, create complex word-processing documents, develop sophisticated spreadsheets using charts and graphs, and make an electronic presentation using appropriate multimedia software.

-Business Information Management II/Business Lab
+Business Information Management II/Business Lab (BUSMLAB2)

-TSDS PEIMS Code: 13011510 (BUSMLAB2)
+TSDS PEIMS Code: 13011510

+Grade Placement: 10-12

+Credits: 2

+Prerequisite: None.

-Coreguisite: Business Information Management II.
+Corequisite: Business Information Management II.

 Business Lab is designed to provide students an opportunity to further enhance previously studied knowledge and skills and may be used as an extension of Business Information Management I or Business Information Management II; it is a recommended corequisite course, and may not be offered as a stand-alone course.
 Students implement personal and interpersonal skills to strengthen individual performance in the workplace and in society and to make a successful transition to the workforce or postsecondary education.
 Students apply technical skills to address business applications of emerging technologies.
 Students enhance reading, writing, computing, communication, and reasoning skills and apply them to the business environment.
 Students incorporate a broad base of knowledge that includes the legal, managerial, marketing, financial, ethical, and international dimensions of business to make appropriate business decisions.

-Business Management

-TSDS PEIMS Code: 13012100 (BUSMGT)

-Business Management is designed to familiarize students with the concepts related to business management as well as the functions of management, including planning, organizing, staffing, leading, and controlling.
+Business Management TSDS PEIMS Code: 13012100 Grade Placement: 10-12 Credits: 1 Prerequisite: None.
+(BUSMGT) Business Management is designed to familiarize students with the concepts related to business management as well as the functions of management, including planning, organizing, staffing, leading, and controlling.
 Students will also demonstrate interpersonal and project-management skills.
+Global Business TSDS PEIMS Code: 13011800 Grade Placement: 10-12 Credits: .5 Prerequisite: None.
+(GLOBBUS) Global Business is designed for students to analyze global trade theories, international monetary systems, trade policies, politics, and laws relating to global business as well as cultural issues, logistics, and international human resource management.